 – Erin Devine, curator & art critic

 I find that works can accrue structure and meaning only through the application of time and full measures of attention.
-The finished piece is not so much a goal, but rather an accumulation of intention, curiosity, and happenstance.
 Very often, the most satisfying pieces are those that end up in entirely unexpected places.
-Part of the allure of painting is finding places that I do not already know…
+A big allure of painting and making is finding places that I do not already know.